jakerains/lemniq_prompting_cookbook/fundamentals.md

 This cycle turns a rough prompt into a reliable workflow in just a few passes.

 Continue with the [Advanced Techniques](advanced_techniques.md) section to orchestrate multi-step prompts.
+Need a refresher on terminology?
+Check the [Glossary](glossary.md).